Global training solutions for engineers creating the world's electronics

 Static cast

-static_cast<T> does things like implicit conversions between compatible types (such as int to float, or pointer to void*), and it can also call explicit conversion functions (or implicit ones).
+static_cast<T> does things like implicit conversions between compatible types (such as int to float or pointer to void*), and it can also call explicit conversion functions (or implicit ones).

 static_cast<T> can also cast through inheritance hierarchies.
-It is unnecessary when casting upwards (towards a base class), but when casting downwards it can be used as long as it doesn't cast through virtual inheritance, which requires use of dynamic_cast.
-It does not do run-time checking, however, and it is undefined behavior to static_cast<T> down a hierarchy to a type that isn't actually the type of the object.
-Thus static_cast<> should not generally be used for down casting.
+It is unnecessary when casting upwards (towards a base class), but when casting downwards, it can be used as long as it doesn't cast through virtual inheritance, which requires dynamic_cast.
+However, it does not do run-time checking, and it is undefined behavior to static_cast<T> down a hierarchy to a type that isn't actually the object type.
+Thus static_cast<> should not generally be used for downcasting.

 Const cast

-const_cast<T> can be used to remove or add const to a variable, and no other C++ cast can remove it (not even reinterpret_cast).
+const_cast<T> can be used to remove or add const to a variable, and no other C++ cast has this ability (not even reinterpret_cast).
 It is important to note that using it is only undefined if the original variable is const; if you use it to take the const off a reference to something that wasn't declared with const, it is safe.
 For instance, this can be useful when overloading member functions based on const.
 It can also add const to an object, such as to call a member function overload.
 Although occasionally good reasons exist to use const_cast<T>, many experts suggest it is dangerous.
 The danger comes because you can remove the const property from something that should never be changed.
 This will create undefined behavior.

 const_cast also works similarly on volatile, though that's less common.